Namchee/dependent/README.md

 `.cjs` will always be parsed as CommonJS scripts while `.mjs` will always be parsed as ES Modules.
 ## Motivation

+It's Friday!
+Since tomorrow is free, you want to finish your work as soon as possible and enjoy your temporary holiday.After some refactoring, you realized package `x` is not used anymore in the files your refactored in your NodeJS based project.
+Realizing this, you proceed to execute `npm uninstall x` and then the uninstallation completed successfully.

-Say, you want to uninstall some dependency since it is not needed anymore in file `x`.
-You proceed to execute `npm uninstall x`, the uninstallation completed successfully, and then you continue the development.
-Sadly, you realized that `x` is actually imported by another files.
-Your project now breaks by your careless mistake.
+Sadly, you don't realize that `x` is actually imported by another files that you didn't touch at all.
+Your project now breaks by your careless mistake 💥.

 The above scenario is fine for small projects since they are easier to test and execute (and compile, if you're using a superset of JavaScript).
 But, what about big projects where it took so long to execute and compile?
 What about dynamic imports in not-fully-tested projects where the code may fail silently?
-This utility aims to fix those issues.

-Another use case is for new team member so they can analyze why and where a dependency is needed so the onboarding process can go faster.
+What if there's a new team member who want to get onboard quickly but getting stuck on understanding why and where a dependency is needed?

+This utility aims to fix those issues by automatically analyzing dependency usage in your projects and produce human-readable logs.
+Focus on your actual code, not on your dependency management.
+Let `dependent` analyze what dependency is actually needed and what isn't.

 ## License